ajmcf52/chitchat/dev_notes/diary.md

 Title says it all.
 I must have neutralized around 25 bugs in 2 hours, some more significant than others, some tricky, some not.
 I probably forgot to synchronize on wait() or notify() calls half a dozen times.
 That is still a habit I need to adopt, apparently.
 Luckily, that one is an extremely easy bug to identify and fix.

 For next time, the last bug I solved today is on line 129 of _initializeUser()_ of **SessionCoordinator.java**; the chat room is loading up.
 We are getting closer and closer.
 Just have to keep plugging away.

+---

+## Progress.

+### Saturday, August 20th

+---

+**What got done:**

+-   Fixed the remainder of the outstanding bugs.
+-   Chat session title is now correct.
+-